mtottenh/tottenham.io/src/content/posts/2018-05-12-xv6-env-setup.md

 ~~~
 One final thing to do is to edit the resulting `.config` to ensure that the
 tools are built and installed within the filesystem image we created earlier.
-Addtionally it would be nice to run a few make jobs in parrallel to speed
+Additionally, it would be nice to run a few make jobs in parallel to speed
 things up a bit.
 The following should do the trick:

 ~~~bash